GoogleChrome/web.dev/src/site/content/en/blog/how-to-report-metrics/index.md

 ### Solution

-It's best to analyze complete distributions, but as this is not always easily possible we recommend using 90th percentiles—this is the value for which 90% of loads were faster.
+It's best to analyze complete distributions, but as this is not always easily possible we recommend using 90th percentiles — this is the value for which 90% of loads were faster.
 Even then a user hitting ten pages will still have one load slower than this, and might drop out there.

-While performance measurement is highly important, make sure to keep an open mind and question unexpected results - and make sure to not report misleading numbers to stakeholders and management.
-If unsure on what to pick and report, we'd advise as a minimum for 90th percentile [First Contentful Paint](/first-contentful-paint), which is also what we use across our public tooling.
+While performance measurement is highly important, make sure to keep an open mind and question unexpected results — and make sure to not report misleading numbers to stakeholders and management.
+If unsure on what to pick and report, we'd advise as a minimum for 90th percentile
+[First Contentful Paint](/first-contentful-paint), which is also what we use across our public tooling.

 ## Third party content